-Asked what he makes of the lack of depth currently in the 200-pounds division since Oleksandr Usyk and Murat Gassiev moved up, plus Bellew retired, Rozicki answered: “I wouldn’t say there’s no depth.
-We still have Mairis Breidis, Yuniel Dorticos and several others who are top quality fighters.
+Asked what he makes of the lack of depth currently in the 200-pound division since Oleksandr Usyk and Murat Gassiev moved up, plus Bellew retired, Rozicki answered: “I wouldn’t say there’s no depth.
+We still have Mairis Breidis, Yuniel Dorticos, and several others who are top-quality fighters.

-“I would, however, fight anyone in the cruiserweight division right now and I’m open to moving up to heavyweight in the near future if that’s the plan.”
+“I would, however, fight anyone in the cruiserweight division right now.
+If that’s the plan, I’m open to moving up to heavyweight shortly.”

-Concluding by quizzing Ryan Rozicki on where he hopes to be in twelve months’ time, the Nova Scotian replied: “I would like to be in the cruiserweight Top 10 of the WBC.
+Concluding by quizzing Ryan Rozicki on where he hopes to be in twelve months, the Nova Scotian replied: “I would like to be in the cruiserweight Top 10 of the WBC.
 That’s the sanctioning body we are currently ranked in.

 “I know my promoter has been pushing for that Tommy McCarthy fight.
 He holds the gold WBC cruiserweight belt we want.

-Looks out for Rozicki on June 27th at Hamilton Convention Centre as he fights Jose Ulrich in a bid for a thirteenth straight knockout.
+Rozicki returns on June 27th at Hamilton Convention Centre and fights Jose Ulrich in a bid for a thirteenth straight knockout.